vuminhtue/SMU_Research_Computing_with_M3/_episodes/05-files_transfer.md

 Then, click on "Connect".
 Another window will pop out asking you to do two-factor verification:

 Type "1" (the number one) or the word "push" if you want to get a DUO push notification.
 After two-factor verification, a yet another new window will pop up, which will contain the contents of your M2 home directory (if this is your first time using M2, it will be empty).
-You can go to any other folder on Palmetto by changing the path (e.g., `/scratch/users/username`).
+You can go to any other folder on M2 by changing the path (e.g., `/scratch/users/username`).
 You can upload files by clicking the "Upload" button, and download files by right-clicking them and selecting "Download".

 ## MobaXTerm (Windows users only)